Diodow Virtual Software Synthesizer by HrastProgrammer

 The synthesizer is fully functional and there are no disabled features ... use freely.

-Those sounds can be loaded into Tranzistow synthesizer as well.
+Those patches can be loaded into Tranzistow synthesizer as well.
 A lot of them use samples in LA style and, by default, sample engine is configured for higher quality so they can be transposed over several octaves without aliasing artifacts.
 This uses more CPU and can lower the available polyphony.
 So, if you have less powerful computer and don't need transposing over several octaves you can lower the "UpSample" parameter.

 Patches are free to use in your music, you can modify them according to your needs etc. but you cannot make another soundbank or any other product derived from it!